Allowing acceptable ads in Adblock Plus

 How can I get my website whitelisted?

-If your website has ads that comply with the Acceptable Ads criteria, simply fill out this form to get it approved by the Adblock Plus community.
+- If your website has ads that comply with the Acceptable Ads criteria, simply fill out this form.

 Are you stupid?
 Nobody wants this!

 The results of our user survey say something different.
-Only 25% of the Adblock Plus users seem to be strictly against any advertising.
+According to it, only 25 percent of Adblock Plus users are strictly against any advertising.
 They will disable this feature and that's fine.
 The other users replied that they would accept some kinds of advertising to help websites.
 Some users are even asking for a way to enable Adblock Plus on some websites only.